AndreyKaiu/Anki_Card-Templates---HTML-JavaScript-CSS-code-highlighting/README.md

 **VERSIONS**
+- 1.1, date: 2025-09-22.
+I'm trying to fix an error accessing a component from a timer when the window was already closed.
+If I catch another similar error, I'll update it again from version 1.1.

 - 1.1, date: 2025-09-10.
 Corrected and improved:

  — fixed the error when pressing F2 if the front side was not opened before.